b3r3ch1t/ChatRoomWithBot/README.md

 # ChatRoomWithBot with .NET CORE 6 | SignalR | RabbitMQ
 This system is a browser-based chat application using .NET CORE 6.

-This application allow several users to talk in a chatroom and also to get stock quotes from an API using a specific command.
+This application allows several users to talk in a chatroom and also to get stock quotes from an API using a specific command.

 The users are stored in MS SQL Server using Microsoft Identity and Entiframework CORE as ORM.

 Only authentication users can send messages in chat rooms.

-The system allows to setup the number of roow as how many as need just adding it at ChatRoom table.
+The system allows to setup the number of rooms as how many as need just adding it at ChatRoom table.

 In the rooms allows to send commands that use the message broker (RabbitMQ) that call the API https://stooq.com.